-Bamako, Mali – AWEPA organised a second meeting of the Comité International des Parlementaires pour l’Abandon des mutilations génitales féminines/excision (CIPA MGF/E) which took place in Hotel Onomo in Bamako on 8 and 9 May 2017.
+Bamako, Mali – During an AWEPA organised meeting against Female Genital Mutilation/Cutting (CIPA) an important step was made with the election of a regional Conseil who elected subsequently the Bureau of the network.
+The Comité International des Parlementaires pour l’Abandon des mutilations génitales féminines/excision (CIPA MGF/E) met in Hotel Onomo in Bamako on 8 and 9 May 2017.

 The meeting brought together more than 20 participants.
 Attendees included Members of the Parliaments of Mali, Senegal, Burkina Faso, Gambia, Guinea, Guinea-Bissau, Mauritania, Niger, and a Member of the Belgian Parliament who is also the Political Coordinator of AWEPA’s FGM/C programme.
 From Mali, two Vice-Presidents attended the meeting, as well as Members of the Réseau des parlementaires maliens contre les violences faites aux femmes, including its Chair Hon.
 Fatimata Niambali.
 In addition, representatives of the Ministère de la Promotion de la Femme, de l’Enfant et de la Famille (MPFEF), the National Programme for Combating Excision (PNLE), UNICEF, NGOs like Tostan and Sini Sanuman and AWEPA staff attended the Conference.

 In the opening session, representatives from the MPFEF and AWEPA addressed the participants, followed by remarks by Hon.
 Moussa Timbine, First Vice-President of the Parliament of Mali, who officially opened the meeting.